Why isn’t Flow recording my voice?

 3. Restart Flow.
 Quit Flow from the menu bar (Mac) or system tray (Windows), then reopen it from Applications, Spotlight, or the Start menu.

-4. Reset & restart (last resort).
+4. Reset & Restart (last resort).
 Open Flow Settings → System → Reset & Restart, then dictate to test.

 Note: Windows typically grants microphone access automatically.
 If Flow needs permission, it opens the Windows privacy page directly — there is no separate permission dialog like on Mac.